espressif/esp-idf/docs/en/api-guides/wifi.rst

 3. Wi-Fi Start Phase
 ++++++++++++++++++++++++++++++++
  - s3.1: Call esp_wifi_start to start the Wi-Fi driver.
- - s3.2: The Wi-Fi driver posts <`SYSTEM_EVENT_STA_START`_> to the event task; then, the event task will do some common things and will call the application event callback function.
+ - s3.2: The Wi-Fi driver posts <`WIFI_EVENT_STA_START`_> to the event task; then, the event task will do some common things and will call the application event callback function.
- - s3.3: The application event callback function relays the <`SYSTEM_EVENT_STA_START`_> to the application task.
+ - s3.3: The application event callback function relays the <`WIFI_EVENT_STA_START`_> to the application task.
 We recommend that you call esp_wifi_connect().
-However, you can also call esp_wifi_connect() in other phrases after the <`SYSTEM_EVENT_STA_START`_> arises.
+However, you can also call esp_wifi_connect() in other phrases after the <`WIFI_EVENT_STA_START`_> arises.

 4. Wi-Fi Connect Phase
 +++++++++++++++++++++++++++++++++
  - s4.1: Once esp_wifi_connect() is called, the Wi-Fi driver will start the internal scan/connection process.

- - s4.2: If the internal scan/connection process is successful, the <`SYSTEM_EVENT_STA_CONNECTED`_> will be generated.
+ - s4.2: If the internal scan/connection process is successful, the <`WIFI_EVENT_STA_CONNECTED`_> will be generated.
 In the event task, it starts the DHCP client, which will finally trigger the DHCP process.

  - s4.3: In the above-mentioned scenario, the application event callback will relay the event to the application task.
 Generally, the application needs to do nothing, and you can do whatever you want, e.g., print a log, etc.

-In step 4.2, the Wi-Fi connection may fail because, for example, the password is wrong, the AP is not found, etc. In a case like this, <`SYSTEM_EVENT_STA_DISCONNECTED`_> will arise and the reason for such a failure will be provided.
+In step 4.2, the Wi-Fi connection may fail because, for example, the password is wrong, the AP is not found, etc. In a case like this, <`WIFI_EVENT_STA_DISCONNECTED`_> will arise and the reason for such a failure will be provided.
 For handling events that disrupt Wi-Fi connection, please refer to phase 6.

 5. Wi-Fi 'Got IP' Phase
 +++++++++++++++++++++++++++++++++

  - s5.1: Once the DHCP client is initialized in step 4.2, the *got IP* phase will begin.
- - s5.2: If the IP address is successfully received from the DHCP server, then <`SYSTEM_EVENT_STA_GOT_IP`_> will arise and the event task will perform common handling.
+ - s5.2: If the IP address is successfully received from the DHCP server, then <`IP_EVENT_STA_GOT_IP`_> will arise and the event task will perform common handling.
- - s5.3: In the application event callback, <`SYSTEM_EVENT_STA_GOT_IP`_> is relayed to the application task.
-For LwIP-based applications, this event is very special and means that everything is ready for the application to begin its tasks, e.g. creating the TCP/UDP socket, etc. A very common mistake is to initialize the socket before <`SYSTEM_EVENT_STA_GOT_IP`_> is received. **DO NOT start the socket-related work before the IP is received.**
+ - s5.3: In the application event callback, <`IP_EVENT_STA_GOT_IP`_> is relayed to the application task.
+For LwIP-based applications, this event is very special and means that everything is ready for the application to begin its tasks, e.g. creating the TCP/UDP socket, etc. A very common mistake is to initialize the socket before <`IP_EVENT_STA_GOT_IP`_> is received. **DO NOT start the socket-related work before the IP is received.**

 6. Wi-Fi Disconnect Phase
 +++++++++++++++++++++++++++++++++
- - s6.1: When the Wi-Fi connection is disrupted, e.g. because the AP is powered off, the RSSI is poor, etc., <`SYSTEM_EVENT_STA_DISCONNECTED`_> will arise.
+ - s6.1: When the Wi-Fi connection is disrupted, e.g. because the AP is powered off, the RSSI is poor, etc., <`WIFI_EVENT_STA_DISCONNECTED`_> will arise.
 This event may also arise in phase 3.
 Here, the event task will notify the LwIP task to clear/remove all UDP/TCP connections.
 Then, all application sockets will be in a wrong status.
 In other words, no socket can work properly when this event happens.
- - s6.2: In the scenario described above, the application event callback function relays <`SYSTEM_EVENT_STA_DISCONNECTED`_> to the application task.
+ - s6.2: In the scenario described above, the application event callback function relays <`WIFI_EVENT_STA_DISCONNECTED`_> to the application task.
 We recommend that esp_wifi_connect() be called to reconnect the Wi-Fi, close all sockets and re-create them if necessary.
-Refer to <`SYSTEM_EVENT_STA_DISCONNECTED`_>.
+Refer to <`WIFI_EVENT_STA_DISCONNECTED`_>.

 7. Wi-Fi IP Change Phase
 ++++++++++++++++++++++++++++++++++

- - s7.1: If the IP address is changed, the <`SYSTEM_EVENT_STA_GOT_IP`_> will arise with "ip_change" set to true.
+ - s7.1: If the IP address is changed, the <`IP_EVENT_STA_GOT_IP`_> will arise with "ip_change" set to true.
  - s7.2: **This event is important to the application.
 When it occurs, the timing is good for closing all created sockets and recreating them.**